2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in the Rocky Mountains Region

 Full Liberal Arts / Sciences & Humanities at Brigham Young University - Provo Report

 A rank of #3 on this year’s list means Utah Valley University is a great value for liberal arts / sciences and humanities students working on their bachelor’s degree.
-UVU is a fairly large public school located in the city of Orem.
+UVU is a very large public school located in the city of Orem.

 The average tuition and fees for an out-of-state undergraduate student at UVU are $17,092 a year.